Intellectual Property Trade Secrets: Everything You Need to Know

 - While a trade secret keeps intellectual property private, a patent is publicly available and might inspire copycats instead of protecting the property.
 Use of trade secrets is the only method used for sensitive intellectual property like restaurant recipes and soft drink formulas.

 If you need help to protect your trade secrets, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.